Tetrapropyltin

 Tetrapropyltin is an organotin compound with the formula (CH3CH2CH2)4Sn.
 It is a toxic colorless oily liquid.
 It reacts with strong oxidizing agents.
-This chemical irritates skin, eyes and respiratory system.
+This chemical irritates the skin, eyes and respiratory system.
 It is very toxic to aquatic life with long-lasting effects.
-It can be absorbed through the skin, causing toxic effects to the body.
+It can be absorbed through the skin, causing toxic effects on the body.
 Tetrapropyltin is an intermediate in the synthesis of dipropyltin dichloride.